dtbuchholz/compare-writes/README.md

 # Instructions

 The idea is to pass a single statement, and this same statement is written to a table X number of times.
 You specifiy a "choice" for `sdk` or `direct`, then number of `runs`, and the `statement` itself.
-Once the data is written using the specified choice, the output data is written to a table called `compare_results_80001_2028` with allow-all write access.
+Once the data is written using the specified choice, the output data is written to a table called [`compare_results_80001_2028`](https://testnet.tableland.network/query?s=select%20*%20from%20compare_results_80001_2028) with allow-all write access (using a controller at [0x16cd7eFAE942037C4711994E87Ce3285Fe65F807](https://mumbai.polygonscan.com/address/0x16cd7eFAE942037C4711994E87Ce3285Fe65F807#code)).

 ## Setup